Bring artistic flair to the Certificate III in Bread Baking, the recognised qualification to become an Artisanal Baker or Bread Baker.

-More than that, you’ll finish the course with the skills and knowledge to succeed in a retail bread baking environment, including food safety procedures and retail selling skills.
+More than that, learners will finish the course with the skills and knowledge to succeed in a retail bread baking environment, including food safety procedures, and retail selling skills.

 This course is delivered as an apprenticeship.